typicalninja/google-sr/README.md

 > Additional examples can be found in [apps/examples](https://github.com/typicalninja/google-sr/tree/master/apps/examples) directory

+# Notice for CommonJS users

+This package currently includes both [CommonJS (CJS)][cjs-nodejs-docs] and [ES Modules (ESM)][esm-nodejs-docs] builds.

+Starting with **v7.x** (subject to change), we plan to drop CJS support and publish only ESM-only builds.

+#### Why ESM-only going forward?
+- **Modern JavaScript**: ESM is now the standard, offering better support for tree-shaking and static analysis.
+- **Reduces package size**: Maintaining a single build reduces package size and build complexity.
+- [Node.js `v20`+ supports require() on ESM modules natively][nodejs-v20-backport-note] (no flags needed)

+While Node.js v20 already supports ESM well, we will wait until its End-of-Life before removing CJS to give users and tooling more time to transition.

+> Note: This applies only to Node.js users, other runtimes like Bun and Deno already support ESM natively

+See this [gist for future migration tips][esm-migration-pure-esm-gist] and our [GitHub discussion][cjs-build-notice-discussion] for more details.

 # Tests

 Tests are written using [vitest](https://vitest.dev/) and can be run by using the `test` script.